 If you’re interested in reading the book’s description or purchasing it, you can do so via Amazon by clicking on the book’s cover below.

-I hope you’ll find the Rule of Thumb guidelines as useful as I have!
+I hope you find these guidelines as useful as I have!